10 Do’s & Don’ts for Using Disney World’s Transportation

 1 – Don’t Leave After Fireworks

 Not all parks close after a fireworks show, but most visitors seem to think they do.
-In particular, when Happily Ever After Nighttime Spectacular concludes, hordes of people rush towards the exit, despite the fact that Magic Kingdom remains open for an hour or more.
+In particular, when Disney Enchantment concludes, hordes of people rush towards the exit, despite the fact that Magic Kingdom remains open for an hour or more.
 It’s better to wait around for another hour and enjoy the theme park because the multitudes will clog up the bus, ferry, and monorail services.
 You’ll end up waiting an hour in any case, so why not wait on Splash Mountain instead of a monorail line?
 Don’t worry about missing your ride because it runs up to an hour past closing.
 Those needing to leave right after evening fireworks or light show should try viewing from a location close to the entrance if they want a quick departure.
 Some guests even watch from outside the gates.

 For a no obligation, FREE Quote on a Disney vacation package, please contact our travel partner Magical Vacation Planner at 407-442-0227 (407-442-0215 for Spanish).
 You can also request a FREE quote online by Clicking HERE.